- Travel and Places»

 Knaresborough is a quaint little market town located in Yorkshire in the North of England.
 It's a great little place to stay in a homely B&B with plenty of local shops, bars and restaurants around and many great little walks.
 A visit to Mother Shipton's cave is a must-do activity here.
 It's said that Mother Shipton was a hermit with Nostradamus-like abilities with a knack for predicting future events.

-3. Ambleside, The Lake District
+3. Visit Ambleside in The Lake District

 You've probably heard of the Lake District.
 To be honest, there are many great parts of the Lake District, much too many to go into in the article, so I'll just pick out one of my favourites; Ambleside.
 Base yourself here and explore the surrounding lakes.
 Great walks abound and the town has many great little B&B's and shops, bars and restaurants to explore.